 Now that you have an idea of your target niche, it’s time to clarify the actual need for what you do.
 You should have various offers to meet potential clients where they are in their journey.
 Answering these questions will help you get even more clarity.

 - Will they resonate with your personality or personal story?

 - Do they value what you do?
 NO tire kickers!

 - Can they afford to hire you?

 - Are there Facebook groups targeting your ideal client and solving the gap in your sweet spot?

 - Are there courses or books on this subject that people are buying?

 - Where are they spending time online?

 You can begin to see a pattern emerge that will help you to determine who needs you the most.
 The bonus is uncovering various ways to market to them (keep track of those for your content strategy).
 Once you have a solid understanding of your ideal client, everything else becomes so much easier.
-You’ll know where they spend their time, what they care about, and how to reach them in a way that feels authentic.
-There are people out there who genuinely need and value what you offer and are happy to pay for your services so take time to work through these steps.
+You’ll know where they spend their time, what they care about, and how to reach them in an authentic way.